 - CTR Mode stands for counter mode.
 As the name is counter, it uses the sequence of numbers as an input for the algorithm.
 When the block is encrypted, to fill the next register next counter value is used.

 Note: the counter value will be incremented by 1.

-- The counter will be incremented by 1 for the next stage and the same procedure will be followed for all blocks.
+- The counter will be incremented by 1 for the next stage, and the same procedure will be followed for all blocks.
 For decryption, the same sequence will be used.
-Here to convert ciphertext into plain text each ciphertext is XOR with the encrypted counter.
-For the next stage, the counter will be incremented by the same will be repeated for all blocks of Ciphertext.
+Here to convert ciphertext into plain text, each ciphertext is XOR with the encrypted counter.
+For the next stage, the counter will be incremented by the same will be repeated for all Ciphertext blocks.

 This has been a guide to the block Cipher modes of Operation.
 Here we have seen modes of operation of Block Cipher with their encryption and decryption process in detail.
 You may also have a look at the following articles to learn more–